 Ion-Pair-Directed Borylation of Aromatic Phosphonium Salts.

 Control of positional selectivity in C-H activation reactions remains a challenge for synthetic chemists.
-Non-covalent catalysis has the potential to be a powerful strategy to address this challenge.
-As part of our ongoing investigations into the use of ion-pairing interactions in site-selective catalysis, we demonstrate that several classes of aromatic phosphonium salts undergo iridium catalyzed C-H borylation with high selectivity for the arene meta position.
-This is achieved using a bifunctional bipyridine ligand bearing a pendant sulfonate group which had previously been successful for borylation of aromatic ammonium salts.
-In this case, the phosphonium salts give higher meta-selectivity than the corresponding ammonium salts.
-We propose that the high selectivity occurs due to an attractive electrostatic interaction between substrate and ligand in the transition state for borylation.
+Noncovalent catalysis has the potential to be a powerful strategy to address this challenge.
+As a part of our ongoing investigations into the use of ion-pairing interactions in site-selective catalysis, we demonstrate that several classes of aromatic phosphonium salts undergo iridium-catalyzed C-H borylation with a high selectivity for the arene meta position.
+This is achieved using a bifunctional bipyridine ligand bearing a pendant sulfonate group, which had previously been successful for borylation of aromatic ammonium salts.
+In this case, the phosphonium salts give a higher meta selectivity than the corresponding ammonium salts.
+We propose that the high selectivity occurs due to an attractive electrostatic interaction between the substrate and the ligand in the transition state for borylation.